|SIYE Time:12:08 on 13th August 2022|

 ‘Here we are,’ Mike announced as we turned off the road and clattered up the steep gravel drive to our house.

 When we bought the place, our house had been named “Rivendell”.
 One of the first things we did was change the name back to the original.
-I did a little research to confirm it, but it took me no time at all to confirm that the property had always (until the last owners changed it) been “Lintzgarth”.
-The builders had taken the trouble to carve the name “Lintzgarth” and the date “1873” in the lintel above our front door, so there really was not any doubt.
+Mike did a little research to confirm it.
+It took him no time at all to confirm that the property had always (until the last owners changed it) been “Lintzgarth”.
+The builders had taken the trouble to carve the name “Lintzgarth” in the lintel above our front door, so there really was not any doubt.

-Lintzgarth was built by a factory-owner from Newcastle.
-Some rumours claim that he built it for his mistress, although I’ve found no evidence to support that.
-It is a Victorian house, built of solid stone and with a slate roof.
+Lintzgarth was built in 1873 by a factory-owner from Newcastle.
+The weathered plaque above the porch was proof of the date.
+Mike’s research turned up a rumour that it was built for the man’s mistress, although he’s found no evidence to support that.
+It’s a solidly Victorian house, built of local stone and with a slate roof.
 Mike and I spent a huge amount of money updating it when we bought it.
 After our first freezing winter, we spent even more on insulation and new windows.

 From the road, Lintzgarth conforms to the standard child’s drawing of a house.
 Our front door, which we rarely use, is flanked by a window on each side (both bays); there is an identical arrangement of windows on the first floor and a chimney midway along the roof.

 The drive passes the left side of the house and continues through the six foot high stone wall which surrounds our rear garden, separating us from the pastures of Riddshiels Farm.
-Our garage is an old stable, open fronted for most of its length.
-The old tack room at the far end is full of the usual junk, the kids’ bikes, the lawnmower, and various plant pots and gardening implements.
+Our “garage” is an old stable, open fronted for most of its length.
+The old tack room at the far end is full of all sorts of junk, the kids’ bikes, the lawnmower, and various plant pots and gardening implements.

 Mike pulled his car under the stable roof, stopping a lot closer to the wheelbarrow than I was comfortable with.
 He ignored my sharp intake of breath, wound down his window and waved his arm, indicating that Harry should pull up behind our car.
 I waited until Harry had stopped before getting out and helping the kids from their seats.